otothea/botisimo/README.md

 # Botisimo

-## Chat Bot & Stream Tools for Twitch , Mixer, & Discord
+## Chat Bot as a Service for Twitch, Mixer, Youtube & Discord

 Get started at [botisimo.com](https://botisimo.com)